 Lattice and Lead

 The transition from static winter lattice to active hydrologic movement had begun.
-Thermal failure was concentrated at the basin connection between the Spring Pond and the Upper Pond, where the first open lead appeared through the ice field.
+Thermal failure was concentrated at the basin connection between the spring-fed basin and the main pond, where the first open lead appeared through the ice field.

 The Breach